Inventory, lb : 0

 Recipes that include Bac Ha.
 One is easiest, three is harder.

-Someone spotted Bac Ha using the Specialty Produce app for iPhone and Android.
+Someone shared Bac Ha using the Specialty Produce app for iPhone and Android.